Cancer touches all our lives in some way and finding a cure has been a major focus for medical researchers for decades.

 But what is a cancer clinical trial exactly?
 How do they work?
 Who can take part in clinical trials?
-And what kinds of breakthroughs have come from cancer clinical trials?
+What kinds of breakthroughs have come from cancer clinical trials?
+And what kind of clinical cancer research is HealthPartners involved in?
 We answer all these questions and more.

 A clinical trial is a research study to see how people with a medical condition like cancer, respond to a specific treatment.
 During a trial, a person receives treatment that hasn’t been approved by the U.S. Food and Drug Administration (FDA).

-The goal of a research study is to show that new ways of treating or diagnosing a disease are safe and effective.
+Like with all clinical trials, the goal of a cancer clinical trial (also called an oncology clinical trial) is to show new ways of treating or diagnosing a disease are safe and effective.
 Sometimes, researchers are testing whether a medication that’s available to treat one condition could also help another condition.

 For example, researchers may start a study to see if a drug that’s approved for breast cancer also works in people with bone cancer.
 Other cancer clinical trials test new medications that haven’t been used in people before.

 Doctors and researchers do everything possible to make sure that cancer trials are safe at every stage.
 For example, there are specific safety nets built in, including extra monitoring and care coordination with a lot of different physicians and specialists.